Pediatric Preventive Dental Care

 Cavities are caused due to various factors including frequent snacking, sugary foods and drinks, and most importantly, not cleaning your teeth well.
 Children are more susceptible to have cavities in their teeth because of their tooth structure and infrequent brushing habits.
 Therefore, they need cavity prevention and management treatments on time to avoid further escalation of the problem.

 Diets play a major and significant role in the initiation and progression of tooth decay.
-During older times, fibrous and raw (non-refined) foods formed a big part of diets.
-This used to require chewing and produced optimal saliva to facilitate the oral clearance of food substances and acids.
 The recent times have seen a drastic escalation in proportions of refined carbohydrates and sugary aerated drinks in the diets of children.
 Refined sugars in the form of chocolates, caramel candies and jellies are sticky in nature and retain on teeth surfaces for a long time.
 This in turn, allows time for the acid-forming bacteria in the mouth to cause damage to the teeth and cause cavities.
 Additionally, the carbonated drinks increase the acidic attack on the teeth, causing further damage.

 Frequent eating or snacking throughout the day adds exponentially to the damage.
 Moderation is the key to such eating habits.
 However, each child has different diet requirements and we, at Pandit Clinic understand nutrition and requirements of children and recommend changes that are tooth-friendly, customised, easy to comply and follow.
 Well, small changes can have drastic effects!